anthonygrees/compliance-workshop/linux_inspec.md

 ## InSpec on Linux
-InSpec is an open-source testing framework for infrastructure with a human- and machine-readable language for specifying compliance, security and policy requirements.
+InSpec is an open-source testing framework for infrastructure with a human and machine-readable language for specifying compliance, security and policy requirements.

-Don't have InSpec installed ?
+Don't have InSpec installed?
 Here you go - https://downloads.chef.io/inspec

-Need the code ?
+Need the code?
 You can find it here - https://github.com/anthonygrees/compliance-linux

 ### Step 1: Check your InSpec Version
 Run the following command to check your InSpec version.